learn-co-curriculum/dsc-roc-curves-and-auc/README.md

 $$ \text{PR} = \frac{\text{FP}}{\text{FP}+\text{TN}}$$

-When training a classifier, we are hoping the ROC curve will hug the upper left corner of our graph.
+When training a classifier, the best performing models will have an ROC curve that hugs the upper left corner of the graph.
 A classifier with 50-50 accuracy is deemed 'worthless'; this is no better then random guessing, as in the case of a coin flip.

 ![](./images/roc_comp.jpg)